bluefireteam/deposit/README.md

 ### Deposit

 A `Deposit` is a class that provides a single consistent API for the repository pattern.
-It uses a `Entity` to as a relation on how to read and write data to any given data backend.
+It uses an `Entity` as a relation on how to read and write data to any given data backend.

 A `Deposit` class has a reference to table/collection on the data backend from which it can read and write data.